 “Wow!
 I never even heard about that article!”
-All too often, new discoveries in the field of Transfusion Medicine can escape our notice.
-Two authors of a great synopsis of 2016-17 critical developments are here to help get you caught up!
+Two authors of a great synopsis of 2016-17 critical developments are here to help you get caught up!

 Every year, the AABB Clinical Transfusion Medicine Committee develops a detailed synopsis of recent developments in Transfusion Medicine to present to the AABB Governing Board.
 This year, for the first time, that summary is available to the rest of us!
 Drs Claudia Cohn and Melissa Cushing (along with Ellen Klapper and James Kelley) edited a condensed version published in Transfusion in April 2018, and they are here to guide you through what you might have missed!